mcv-m6-video/mcv-m6-2018-team8/Week2/README.md

 ## Configuration

-The configuration of the database used is in the config.py file.
+The configur ation of the database used is in the config.py file.
 You can specify which dataset you want to use and the names of the root folder and their respective subfolders (Ground Truth and Input images).

 ## Database